xinity/dcos-docs-site/pages/services/edge-lb/concepts/what-is-edge-lb/index.md

 Edge-LB is the Ingress Load Balancer for variety of load balancing/proxy requirements depending on the DC/OS architecture, deployed services, and size.
 Its delivered on Enterprise package only.

-Edge-LB is released on a regular cadence to provide regular feature support and bug fixes.
-It is always recommended to install the latest version of Edge-LB.
-Here is the current Edge-LB support matrix:

-Edge-LB 1.3.1 --> DC/OS 1.12.2
-Edge-LB 1.3.0 --> DC/OS 1.11.9
-Edge-LB 1.2.3 --> DC/OS 1.10.10

-Please pick the latest version of Edge-LB to get started!

 While Edge-LB provides North-South loadbalancing, if you are interested in East-West (internal to internal)Loadbalancing in the Mesosphere cluster please check out the L4LB from Mesosphere here.

 Edge-LB addresses the challenge of exposing contained apps to the outside world.
 Its a L7/L4 load-balancer has easy-to-use yet powerful CLI and API interfaces that provide advanced configuration options to expose applications for high performance and high avialability environments.